yashh2234/InvestMate/README.md

 ## Overview

-This is a full-stack Mini Investment Platform built as part of the Grip Invest Winter Internship 2025.
+This is a full-stack Mini Investment Platform.
 The platform allows users to:

 * Sign up / log in with JWT-based authentication